liucijus/liucijus.github.io/_posts/2016-09-20-you-may-not-need-builder-ever.markdown

 Foo foo = new Foo(id = "abc")
 {% endhighlight %}

 So if you work with modern language, consider ditching verbose Builder pattern in favour of your language features.

-Scala has a useful `copy` method on case classes, but I find its name to be very low level and communicating wrong message to the reader most of the time.
+Scala has a `copy` method on case classes which can be used as replacement for Builder, but I find its name to be very low level and communicating wrong message to the reader most of the time.

 {% highlight scala %}